draumaz/despot/pkg/repo/README.txt

-Welcome to the bildo repo, a collection of build scripts.
+Welcome to the bildo repo, a collection of bash scripts for building packages.

 The goal here is not to become the next AUR, but rather to automate git-based package update procedures.